patzly/grocy-android/app/src/main/assets/README.md

 And sorry, my English is not *brilliant* yet...
 If your mother tongue is English and you find mistakes in the app, please report them also in the issue tracker.

-And finally, sorry for the long waiting time – I'm studying computer science since a few months now and hence I don't have that much time anymore to concentrate on this app.
+And finally, sorry for the long waiting time – I'm studying computer science since a few months now and hence I don't have that much time anymore to develop this app.

 ## Improvements